dodobird181/backup-manager/README.md

 # Sam's Backup Program
-This is a generic backup program written by Samuel Morris using rclone for a project using a postgres database.
+This is a generic backup program written by Samuel Morris using rclone.
+Currently this backup program is a little inflexible and only works on projects that are using a Postgres database.
+However, this seems like a useful piece of software so I intend to make it a little more flexible in the future.

 ## Prerequisites:
 1. Install and configure `rclone` with a remote, see [their documentation](https://rclone.org/docs/).